Website Accessibility Compliance by Industry

 Find Out Where Your Site Stands

-Over 4,600 ADA lawsuits were filed in 2024 alone, and the EAA is now enforced across the EU.
-Enter your URL below to scan 100+ WCAG 2.2 rules in under 30 seconds — free, no signup required.
+3,117 federal ADA web-accessibility lawsuits were filed in 2025 (UsableNet), and the EAA is now enforced across the EU.
+Enter your URL below to scan 100+ accessibility checks in seconds — free, no signup required.

 Frequently Asked Questions